When Is It Time to Hire a Controller? Signs Your Finance Team Has Outgrown Spreadsheets

 The Spreadsheet Problem Isn't What You Think

 Spreadsheets aren't the issue.
 The issue is what relying on them signals about your financial infrastructure.
-Finance operations research shows that companies using manual spreadsheet-based closes take an average of 5–10 additional business days to close versus teams with structured accounting processes and dedicated Controller oversight.
+Finance operations research shows that companies using manual spreadsheet-based closes take an average of five to ten additional business days versus teams with structured accounting processes and dedicated Controller oversight.

 When your close process lives in a Google Sheet maintained by one person, you have a dependency, not a system.
-When variance analysis means pulling data from three sources and hoping nothing broke, you have a ritual, not reporting.
+When variance analysis means pulling data from three sources and hoping nothing broke in between, reporting is a ritual rather than a reliable process.

-A well-run close should be tight and consistent – five to eight business days for most growing companies with dedicated Controller oversight.
-If your team regularly spills into week three or four, that's a process and ownership problem.
-A Controller's core job is to make the close reliable.
+A well-run close should be consistent – five to eight business days for most growing companies with dedicated Controller oversight.
+If your team regularly spills into week three or four, that's a process and ownership problem, not a capacity one.

 Leadership stops referencing the numbers in meetings.
 The CFO re-checks reports before sharing them externally.
-When your numbers aren't trusted inside the company, they won't hold up to external scrutiny from investors or auditors.
-That credibility gap is expensive and a Controller fixes it at the source.
+When your numbers aren't trusted inside the company, they won't hold up to investor or auditor scrutiny.
+A Controller fixes that credibility gap at the source.

-If your first instinct when an audit is scheduled is we need to clean everything up before they arrive, that's a structural red flag.
-A Controller builds the US GAAP-compliant controls and documentation that makes audit prep a routine exercise, not a crisis that consumes the whole team for three weeks.
+If your first instinct when an audit is scheduled is "we need to clean everything up before they arrive," that's a structural red flag.
+A Controller builds the US GAAP-compliant controls and documentation that make audit prep routine rather than a crisis that consumes the whole team for three weeks.

 The chart of accounts is cluttered.
 Intercompany entries are inconsistent.
 Reconciliations happen only when something looks off.
 This is the most common pattern finance leaders describe when they reach out to MAVI: a GL that's technically up to date but practically unreliable.

 If your CFO is reviewing reconciliations, chasing AR, or managing close logistics, you're paying a strategic resource to do operational work.
-That trade-off compounds quietly and limits everything your finance function should be delivering above it.
+The opportunity cost is real and it accumulates every month.

 What Hiring a Controller Actually Fixes

-A good Controller doesn't just run the close – they build the infrastructure that makes it repeatable.
-That means cleaning up the GL, standardizing the close process, documenting it so it doesn't live only in someone's head, and implementing internal controls that make financial reporting reliable month after month.
+A good Controller doesn't just run the close – they build the infrastructure that makes it repeatable: a clean GL, a standardized and documented close process, internal controls that make financial reporting reliable month after month.

-Controllers in MAVI's network average 8+ years of experience, hold CPA credentials, and are fluent in ERP systems including NetSuite, QuickBooks Online, and Xero.
+Controllers in MAVI's network average eight-plus years of experience, hold CPA credentials, and are fluent in NetSuite, QuickBooks Online, and Xero.
 They arrive ready to own the function, not spend 90 days getting oriented.

-Through MAVI, companies can onboard a pre-vetted Controller in as fast as five days, with a 14-day risk-free trial and no upfront fees – at 50–70% less than a comparable US-market hire.
-Book a call to hire a top-tier remote Controller fast.
+Through MAVI, companies can onboard a pre-vetted Controller in as few as five days – at 50–70% less than a comparable US-market hire, with a 14-day risk-free trial and no upfront fees.

 Frequently Asked Questions